frappe/erpnext_documentation/user/manual/en/accounts/inter-company-journal-entry.md

 For example, Company A is buying something from Company B. This is how the payment cycle between the two companies will look like using Inter Company Journal Entry.

 1. Debit Bank Account by 500 and credit Debtors account of Company B by 500.
-1. Now, in th e Inter Company Journal Entry, debit Creditors account of Company A by 500 and credit Bank Account by 500.
+1. Now, in the Inter Company Journal Entry, debit Creditors account of Company A by 500 and credit Bank Account by 500.
 1. You also need to select the parties for Creditors and Debtors account before proceeding with the Journal Entry.

 You can also find the reference link at the bottom, which will be added in both the linked Journal Entries and will be removed if any of the Journal Entries are cancelled.

-#### 2. Related Topics
+### 3. Related Topics
 1. [Journal Entry](/docs/user/manual/en/accounts/journal-entry)
 1. [Inter Company Invoices](/docs/user/manual/en/accounts/inter-company-invoices)